ngoqbrian/sql/02_activities/assignments/design_a_logical_model.md

 ```
 There are several differences that I noticed in the AdventureWorks Schema and my ERD.

--AdventureWorks has schema separations; for example Sales, Person, Purchasing, Human Resources are all clearly defined and divded by context
+-AdventureWorks has schema separations (colour coded too!); for example Sales, Person, Purchasing, Human Resources are all clearly defined and divded by context
     -each of these schemas has its own table and foreign key relationship

+-AdventureWorks separates data into smaller tables which could reduce redundancy.
+For example, "Product" data is broken into multiple related tables (Product, ProductCategory, ProductSubCategory)

+-AdventureWorks contains "ModifiedDate" in many of its tables.
+This could be useful for tracking changes and auditing data.

+I would definitely consider adding separate schemas for each domain of the bookstore, especially as it grows larger.
+It would make the data more manageable and clear.
+I would also think of a way to incorporate metadata tracking in my ERD, perhaps for updates in customer addresses or entering in book entity details.

 ```